Flights can be the most expensive part of travelling, and for South Africans, our downgrade to junk currency has increased the pinch.

 Last month, I helped my boyfriend find return flights between South Africa and Portugal for under R 4,000 with these exact tips.
 So if you have been reading my other travel tip posts, wondering how I found those flight deals – here is how I did it all bundled up into one glorious blog post.

-Check out my top tips for finding cheap flights to any destination in the world!
+Check out my top tips for finding cheap flights from South Africa to anywhere in the world!

 1. Use an Incognito Browser